Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearch

 In the Netherlands you need to keep to the rules on emission of particulate matter (PM), or fine particles.
 The emission factors for particulate matter for livestock farming are laid down in the Assessment of air quality regulation (Regeling beoordeling luchtkwaliteit, in Dutch).

 Do you have a new, innovative housing system which is not yet included in the fine particles list (in Dutch)?
-You can apply to RVO for approval if this housing system reduces the emission of particulate matter with at least 10%
+You can check with the Netherlands Enterprise Agency (RVO) which steps to take for approval if this housing system reduces the emission of particulate matter with at least 10% (in Dutch).

 Rules on odour emission